A HUNTING PARTY ATTACKED.

 Together, they will become the stuff of legends.

-The City lives on as the shadow of a former metropolis, but growing again, even thriving, using intensive salvage—machinery, spare parts, even wire and gasoline harvested from the wreckage; planned and managed with rigidly enforced rules and regulations.
-City life is pleasant, not so different from life before—so long as you stay in line.
+The City lives on as the shadow of a metropolis, planned and managed with rigidly enforced rules and regulations, but growing again, even thriving, using intensive salvage—machinery, spare parts, even wire and gasoline harvested from the wreckage.
+City life is pleasant, not so very different from life before.
+So long as you stay in line.

 Now there are people anticipating war, clever people who think it might be useful, and who don’t want to come in second.
-Yet the remains of the world are fragile.
 Salvage is beginning to run out.
 And the great equalizer, Cargo Flu, is still out there, lurking in forgotten debris.

 Brother Tom is a charismatic idealist, who once suffered an excruciating crisis of faith in the ultimate good, but who found a new truth and returned to Andersonville to preach it.
 Now, each week, a small but growing number of people climb Service Hill and listen to his predawn sermons, drawn by their promise and simple message.